Novel black holes with scalar hair in the Einstein-Maxwell-Scalar Theory with positive coupling: Numerical Solutions

 Let us begin by examining the profiles of hairy black hole solutions.
 Fig.~\ref{fig=profile} illustrates the radial functions of various fields for coupling constant $\lambda = 1$ under different reduced charge $q = Q/M$.
 As mentioned earlier, the behavior of the scalar field is markedly different from that observed in spontaneous scalarization.
 It increases monotonically as one moves away from the event horizon and asymptotically approaches the constant $\psi_0$ at spatial infinity.
 Notably, the scalar field profile steepens progressively with increasing $q$.
 Such a form of hairy black hole solution has also been reported in previous studies~\cite{Guo:2024ymo}, and hereafter we refer to these novel hairy black hole solutions as scalar-hairy black holes.

 This observation is noteworthy because the behavior of the scalar field implies that the system does not converge to the RN black hole at asymptotic infinity.
 Analysis of the metric function $\chi(r)$ and the Maxwell field $A_t(r)$ reveals that enhanced deviations from the RN solutions accompany increasing $q$.
 Remarkably, as $q$ approaches zero, the system is seen to revert to the uncharged Schwarzschild solution.
-These observations collectively suggest that the obtained scalar-hairy solutions constitute a distinct class from both spontaneous scalarization and RN black holes in the EMS framework.
+In the Schwarzschild case, the trivial scalar field solution possesses shift symmetry $\psi \rightarrow \psi + \mathcal{C}$ for any constant $\mathcal{C}$.
+When the Schwarzschild black hole is electrically charged, our scalar-hairy black holes can be interpreted as deformations of these shift-symmetric solutions.
+Generally, the RN black hole can also be viewed as the charged counterpart of the Schwarzschild solution; however, in this case, the scalar field clearly remains trivial.
+Spontaneous scalarization occurs due to the instability of the RN black hole, which leads to a very different scenario from our scalar-hairy solutions.
+These observations collectively indicate that the obtained scalar-hairy solutions constitute a distinct class from both scalarized and RN black holes in the EMS framework.

 Furthermore, the scalar and Maxwell fields exhibit remarkable similar characteristics in both their radial profiles and asymptotic boundary behaviors.
 We denote the value of the scalar field at the event horizon $\psi_h^0$ by the scalar hair of the black hole, and define its deviation from the asymptotic value at infinity as $\psi_e\equiv\psi_0-\psi_h^0$, which quantifies the deviation of the field configuration from the trivial solution.
 In our specific case with $\psi_0=0.2$, the trivial profile corresponds to $\psi_e=0$, while maximally nontrivial case achieves $\psi_e=0.2$.
 By direct analogy with the Maxwell field, we therefore interpret $\psi_e$ as the scalar charge of the system, which measures the degree of nontriviality in the spatial profile of the scalar field configuration.
 Fig.~\ref{fig=hair} presents the dependence of the scalar charge $\psi_e$ on the reduced charge $q$ for several values of the coupling $\lambda$.
 In the limit $q\rightarrow 0$, $\psi_{e}$ vanishes for all $\lambda$, confirming the scalar field's trivial configuration in the neutral limit, with full gravitational recovery to the Schwarzschild solution when $Q=0$.
 As $q$ increases, $\psi_{e}$ grows monotonically, saturating at its maximal value $\psi_e = 0.2$ before critical charge $q=1$.
 Moreover, larger $\lambda$ yields a more rapid growth in $\psi_{e}$, which undergoes a sudden acceleration in the high-$q$ regime for weakly coupling case.
 This trend indicates that increasing charge $q$ or coupling $\lambda$ favors the formation of scalar-hairy solutions that deviate further from the hairless state.